 Using tools like Opencost when using the Public cloud can give you visibility of your cloud spending, thus helping you manage your monthly bills.

 We acknowledge that Kubernetes is not simple.
 While the adoption of Kubernetes is snowballing, the ecosystem around Kubernetes is also extending.
 If you look at the CNCF landscape, then, almost every quarter, new projects are getting added, and most of the projects are built on top of Kubernetes leveraging its extensibility.

-These projects built on or over Kubernetes are specialised and perform specific actions that may be difficult to achieve with a vanilla Kubernetes installation.
+These projects built on or over Kubernetes are specialized and perform specific actions that may be difficult to achieve with a vanilla Kubernetes installation.

-Migrating to Kubernetes opens up a lot of opportunities for organisations.
-But teams in these organisations must assemble a good understanding of Kubernetes to manage resources.
+Migrating to Kubernetes opens up a lot of opportunities for organizations.
+But teams in these organizations must assemble a good understanding of Kubernetes to manage resources.
 If you select the right tools & right people, then it will save time and give you a good headwind in your journey towards adopting Kubernetes.
 It may look daunting initially, but Platform Engineering has simplified the learning curve.

 With Devtron, you don't have to worry about migration.
 Devtron is a tool integration platform built on top of Kubernetes to manage the complexities that developers face while building on Kubernetes and helps you build, test, deploy and debug your applications without concerning about the domain complexities.
 The ease of getting started with Devtron is effortless, and the learning curve is minimal.
 Give Devtron a try, and we're there to help you in the community channels on our Discord.